 Between 1881 and 1882, over $190,000 worth of gold was produced.
 The following year it dropped to $2,000.
 Throughout its brief history, Independence was also known as: Chipeta, Farwell, Hunter’s Pass, Mammoth City, Mount Hope, and Sparkill.

-Located 16 miles southeast of Aspen on Highway 82.
+Located 16 miles southeast of Aspen on Highway 82, which is part of the seasonal Independence Pass.
 If coming from the other direction, it’s four miles west of the summit.

 Season: Summer – Independence Pass (Highway 82) is generally open from Memorial Day through October